rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Limitations

+This plugin was created with disk nodes in mind.
+RAM nodes are currently unsupported and adding support for them is not a priority (if you aren't sure what RAM nodes are and whether you need to use them, you almost certainly don't).

 Mandatory flag is not supported by this exchange: we cannot be sure that at the future publishing point in time